 \subsubsection{Recording.}

 Speakers were asked to read answers in self-talk sections proficiently.
-However, they were not guided to perform a specific style of gesture, but were encouraged to show a natural, personal, daily style of conversational gestures.
-Speakers would watch 2-10 minutes of emotionally stimulating videos corresponding to different emotions before talking with the particular emotion, and they would be instructed by a professional speaker to elicit the corresponding emotion correctly.
-We re-record any unqualified data to ensure the data correctness and quality.
-During the conversation, the instructor will guide the speaker to describe the experience of different emotions.
+However, they were not guided to perform a specific style of gesture but were encouraged to show a natural, personal, daily style of conversational gestures.
+Speakers would watch 2-10 minutes of emotionally stimulating videos corresponding to different emotions before talking with the particular emotion.
+A professional speaker would instruct them to elicit the corresponding emotion correctly.
+We re-record any unqualified data to ensure the data's correctness and quality.